cosmos/cosmos-sdk/docs/architecture/adr-054-semver-compatible-modules.md

 `bar/api` without `foo` directly depending on `bar` and vice versa.

-This is similar to the naive mitigation described above except that it separates the types into separate go modules which in and of itself could break circular dependencies.
-Otherwise, it would have the same problems as that solution which we could rectify by:
+This is similar to the naive mitigation described above except that it separates the types into separate go modules which in and of itself could be used to break circular module dependencies.
+It has the same problems as the naive solution, otherwise, which we could rectify by:
 1. removing all state machine breaking code from the API module (ex. `ValidateBasic` and any other interface methods)
 2. embedding the correct file descriptors to be used for unknown field filtering in the binary.